-Take your first step in the world of robotics with a brush bot — or bristle bot–made from a toothbrush and tiny motor.
+Take your first step in the world of robotics with a brush bot you make yourself with just a toothbrush and a tiny motor.

 What is a Brush Bot?

-Brush bots are extremely simple robots made from a vibrating motor and a small brush that acts as legs.
-They are similar to Hexbugs, a commercially made variant of brush bots.
-You can not program or steer these bots, but they will change direction as they bump into things.
+Brush bots are very simple robots made from a vibrating motor and a small brush that acts as legs.

 You can make a brush bot out of nearly any brush–if your motor is large enough!

 The bots we’ll make today use a toothbrush and a tiny motor used in pagers.
 (Do they still make pagers?)

 You can find tiny vibrating motors at your local MicroCenter or online at Amazon.
 Amazon can get you a dozen motors for cheap, as long as you don’t mind planning ahead.